irvnet/container-network/deploy-bootstrapped-nodes-example/docs/03-test-node-deployment.md

+# Test the node deployment
+---

+Objective: In this exercise you will do a test deployment of a single node to understand the requirements.

+[diagram describing the contents of the pod... this is an opportunity to introduce the notion of pod design.
+Deployers need to practice thinking about how pods are designed and appply the proper devices to support the applications requirements ]

 ---

 ### Run a temporary pod to test building a node (it exits when you leave)
 ```
 kubectl run -it node-test --image=azul/zulu-openjdk:8u192 --restart=Never